 One of the most important decisions a family must face is choosing the funeral home.
 Not all funeral homes are the same.
 Prices and services among funeral homes vary and so does the compassion of the staff.
 Call and ask about making pre-arrangements over the phone and to set up a meeting with the funeral director.
 You may already know what funeral home you will be using or you may decide over the phone.
 An in-person meeting is not mandatory.
+Your comfort doula or support companion may be able to help you with finding a compassionate and helpful funeral home in your area.

 Ask the funeral home what services they offer and the basic cost.
 Many funeral homes offer discounted or free services to families whose baby has died.
 Find out exactly what is discounted or free.
-There are differences in cost between burial and cremation so you may want to know the cost of each, especially if you are unsure what you will do.
+There are differences in cost between burial and cremation; so you may want to know the cost of each, especially if you are unsure what you will do.
 Take into consideration the compassion of the staff when deciding on what funeral home to use.
 You want someone who will be kind, gentle, and supportive when you are fragile, both during your pregnancy and after your baby is born.

-Once you have chosen a funeral home you can set a time to go over pre-arrangements in person.
+Once you have chosen a funeral home, you can set a time to go over pre-arrangements in person.
 Do not feel like you have to take care of everything in just one appointment.
 You can make multiple appointments or even wait on some things until after your baby is born.
-Making arrangements can be emotionally difficult and it is ok to show those emotions.
+Making arrangements can be emotionally difficult, and it is okay to show those emotions.
 You are doing something that no parent ever wants to imagine doing for their child.
 The funeral home staff should understand, as they deal with death every day.
 It may be helpful to bring along a support person when making arrangements.
 This could be a family member, friend, or spiritual leader, such as a pastor.

 Burial vs. Cremation